confusionblinds/confusionblinds.github.io/download-install-local-spark.md

 - Make user JAVA is installed and JAVA_HOME is set right by adding ```JAVA_HOME="/opt/java/zulu-8-azure-jdk_8.46.0.19-8.0.252-linux_x64"``` at the end of the file in /etc/environment

 - /etc/environment is a system-wide configuration file, which is used by all users.
+- Ubuntu 18.04 ships with Python 3, as the default Python installation, check if python3 is already installed using command python3 --version.
+Use command sudo apt-get install python3.6 to install latest version of Python if not already installed.

 ## Steps
 - Browse to [Apache Spark download page](http://spark.apache.org/downloads.html), select the spark prebuild with hadoop.